Dust Bowl Road Trip: A Flat Tire, New Tires & Popping Wheelies

 Driving south away from the flat tire scene.

-At that point we didn’t know if we were in Colorado or Oklahoma.
+We had no idea if we were in Colorado or Oklahoma.
 Turns out, we were still in Colorado, but barely.
-Thankfully, the Tacoma has a full-sized spare and we continued, even stopping near Black Mesa to look for the dinosaur prints that we knew were there.
+Thankfully, the Tacoma has a full-sized spare and we continued, even stopping near Black Mesa to look for the dinosaur prints that we knew were there somewhere.
 And Ryan found them.
 By the way, Black Mesa is the highest point in Oklahoma (4,973 feet above sea level)

 Dust Bowl Road Trip A Flat Tire, New Tires & Popping Wheelies.
 HeidiTown (14)